-Sulphate-Free Shampoo’s to add to your Shopping List
+Sulphate-Free Hair Products and Shampoo’s to add to your Shopping List

 If SLS is doing more damage than good, what then are the options for all the curly haired individuals out there?
 In reality there are a lot of options and I’m going to tackle the main culprit for the containment of sulphate: shampoo.
 Read on for my top picks on SLS free cleansing products!

 Masami is another go to.
-Their enriching Mekabu Hydrating Shampoo, uses the power of botanicals to lock in hydration and cleanse the hair without the harmful chemicals.
+Their enriching Mekabu Hydrating Shampoo, uses the power of Japanese Algae and sea botanicals to lock in hydration and cleanse the hair without the harmful chemicals.
 Your curls will be safe in their hands, even when dyed!

 For bouncy luxurious locks Rahua’s Classic Shampoo should be top of the list.
 100% natural and vegan, this shampoo truly looks the part.
 With restorative Amazonian ingredients, this non-SLS product is particularly useful if you’ve used any colour treatment on your curls.